smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 Bringing Live Activities up and down is nice and all, but if you really want interesting behaviors in your space, you need your Live Activities to communicate with each other.

-Smart Spaces uses ROS to provide communication.
-Using ROS directly gives the most power, but it is somewhat complex to use.
-So Smart Spaces provides a simpler-to-use mechanism called *routes* based on the popular communication format JSON which is used in web applications for transferring name/value pairs between Live Activities.
-Routes use ROS under the covers, but other than a few configuration parameters that are ROS specific, you need never think about ROS.

-Direct use of ROS will be covered in another chapter.
+In Smart Spaces, the easiest way is with  *routes*.

+Routes use a technology called pub/sub (or publish/subscribe) to provide communication between activities. pub/sub uses the concept of *topics*, which you can think of as global communication channels that can have multiple writers, called *publishers*, and multiple readers, called *subscribers*.
+Using pub/sub has a real nice consequence, it means your activity communication can be *composable*.
+You needn't figure out every piece that needs to talk with every other piece ahead of time.
+Instead you define a topic, and the format for messages on that topic.
+You can then easily add in subscribers for the messages on that topic as you find some other component needs the information on the topic.
+New providers of the topic information can be added as you have new ways of obtaining that information.
+This is probably as clear as mud right now, but hopefully it will become clearer as we go through more detailed examples.

+Message formats in general pub/sub can be anything.
+But in SmartSpaces, routes specifically use a collection of name/value pairs.
+The collection is anything serialization as a JSON dictionary, the message is transmitted on the network as a JSON-encoded string.

+SmsrtSpaces supports both ROS and MQTT pub/sub out of the box.
+It is possible to use raw ROS and MQTT messaging in SmartSpaces, but routes give a simplified model of both of these packages and all you need to think about are a few simple configuration parameters.
+Examples will be given later in this manual on using the raw protocols

 Route Basics
 ==========

-The message format for route communication is very simple, a collection of name/value pairs.
-The collection is anything serialization as a JSON message, in fact the message is transmitted on the network as a JSON-encoded string.

 The basic Smart Spaces communication system uses ROS for Activity to Activity and Master to Controller communication.
 ROS uses the concept of Global Topics, which you can think of